-Objective 4.3: Pursue and strengthen mutually beneficial relationships within the School of HPELS.
+Objective 4.3: Pursue and strengthen mutually beneficial relationships within the School.

-Objective 4.4: Promote an environment for personal and professional development of all faculty in the School of HPELS.
+Objective 4.4: Promote an environment for personal and professional development of all faculty in the School.

 Objective 4.5: Encourage participation in University-related intellectual, cultural, professional, and recreation activities.

-Goal 5.0: Enhance the resources of the School of HPELS, including its fiscal, human, technological, and information resources.
+Goal 5.0: Enhance the resources of the School, including its fiscal, human, technological, and information resources.